mulesoft-assets/template-sfdc2sieb-contact-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-I want to aggregate contacts from Salesforce and Oracle Siebel Business Objects (Siebel), compare them to see which contacts can only be found in one of the two and which contacts are in both instances.
+I want to aggregate contacts from Salesforce and Oracle Siebel Business Objects (Siebel), compare them to see what contacts can only be found in one of the two and what contacts are in both instances.

-For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.
+For practical purposes this Template will generate the result in the format of a CSV Report sent by email.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets contacts from Salesforce and Siebel, compares by the email address of the contacts, and generates a CSV file which shows contact in Salesforce, contact in Siebel, and contacts in Salesforce and Siebel.
+As implemented, it gets contacts from Salesforce and Siebel, compares them by the email address of the contacts, and generates a CSV file which shows contacts in Salesforce, contacts in Siebel, and contacts in both Salesforce and Siebel.
 The report is then emailed to a configured group of email addresses.

 # Considerations <a name="considerations"/>